Learning density ratios in causal inference using Bregman-Riesz regression: Methods

-\begin{augmentation_example}[Modified Treatment Policy] In Examples \ref{example:ape} and \ref{example:ase}, the intervention assigns a new treatment $\tilde{a} = \tilde{a}(a, w)$ that depends on the natural value of treatment $a$, and/or covariates $w$ \citep{diaz_population_2012,haneuse_estimation_2013}.
-Specifically, for the average policy effect $\tilde{a} = \pi(w)$ and for the average shift effect $\tilde{a} = a + \delta$.
-Thus, given observations $\{a_i, w_i\}_{i=1}^{n_0}$ from $P_0$, one can generate $n_1 = n_0$ observations from $P_1$ as $\{\tilde{a}(a_i, w_i), w_i\}_{i=1}^{n_1}$.
+\begin{augmentation_example}[Modified Treatment Policy] In Examples \ref{example:ape} and \ref{example:ase}, the intervention assigns a new treatment $\tilde{a}_i = \tilde{a}(a_i, w_i)$ that depends on the natural value of treatment $a_i$, and/or covariates $w_i$ \citep{diaz_population_2012,haneuse_estimation_2013}.
+Specifically, for the average policy effect $\tilde{a}_i = \pi(w_i)$ and for the average shift effect $\tilde{a}_i = a_i + \delta$.
+Thus, $n_0$ observations from $P_1$ can be constructed as $\{(\tilde{a}_i, w_i)\}_{i=1}^{n_0}$.
+Combining these with the observed data results in the augmented sample $\mathcal{D}_n = \{((a_i, w_i), 1, 0)\}_{i=1}^{n_0} \frown \{((\tilde{a}_i, w_i), 0, 1)\}_{i=1}^{n_0}$.
 This technique is used by \cite{Lee2025} for the average policy/shift effect, and by \cite{diaz_nonparametric_2023} for the average shift effect and for similar modified treatment policy interventions, generalizing to the setting of longitudinal treatments. \end{augmentation_example}

-\begin{augmentation_example}[Binary Modified Treatment Policy] In Example \ref{example:ape}, the density ratio $\alpha^{(APE)}$ is known to be zero when the observed treatment never agrees with the intervention policy $\pi(w)$.
-For this reason, the Bregman divergences that are defined only on positive values may not be appropriate for learning $\alpha^{(APE)}$ directly using the strategy in Augmentation Example \ref{augment:mtp}.
+\begin{augmentation_example}[Binary Modified Treatment Policy] In Example \ref{example:ape}, the density ratio $\alpha^{(APE)}$ is zero unless $a = \pi(w)$.
+For this reason, Bregman divergences that are defined only on positive values may not be appropriate for learning $\alpha^{(APE)}$ directly using the strategy in Augmentation Example \ref{augment:mtp}.
 However, one can factorize the density ratio as